How Do Insurance Companies Know About Pre-Existing Conditions?

-If you’ve been hurt in an accident and file a claim, you might be surprised when the insurance company denies you coverage due to “pre-existing conditions.”
+If you’ve been hurt in a car accident and filed a claim, you might be surprised when the insurance company denies you coverage due to “pre-existing conditions.”
 This is especially true if you didn’t tell the insurance company about any past injuries, or if your old injury had nothing to do with the accident.

 We’ll Start with an Example